intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 If contained cell is lstm, getState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
 If contained cell is convlstm, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
 If contained cell is convlstm3D, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.

-If contained cell is MultiCell, use getStates/setStates instead.

 **Scala example:**
 ```scala